Jointly provided by:

 - Virtual hybrid course

-- Weekly “Discussion with the Instructor” sessions via Zoom
+- Synchronous “Discussion with the Instructor” sessions via Zoom

 Additional reading material, case studies and review questions will be provided

-- The digital notes and presentations will be hosted on a cloud-based server.
-You will be able to download the notes and view the video presentations.
+- The digital notes and presentations will be hosted using an online course platform, Canvas.
+Registrants will be able to download the notes and view the video presentations.

 This program is intended for occupational health nurses or other clinicians who provide direct health care services for workers.
-This program should be particularly valuable for service providers staffing medical stations or clinics within worksite facilities or plants.
+This program should be particularly valuable for service providers within worksite medical clinics and other medical facilities that provide occupational medicine services.

 Course Schedule and General Information